Pneumonia is the inflammation of the parenchyma of the lung.

 The course of a pneumonia may be interrupted by any of a number of complications.

-Investigations should not delay antibiotic treatment which should be administered within 4 hours of admission or diagnosis.
+Investigations should not delay antibiotic treatment which should be administered within 4 hours of admission or diagnosis (and < 1 hour where sepsis is suspected).

 CRB-65 and CURB-65 are scoring systems that help stratify patients risk of mortality and determine the best place of care.